[updated July 2019]

 - The Knysna Oyster Festival is a 10-day festival in the coastal town each July.

-- Oktoberfest at the German International School (September 13-15, 2018; 2019 dates TBA) Complete with steins of beer, sauerkraut and German music.
+- Oktoberfest at the German International School (September 13-15, 2018) Complete with steins of beer, sauerkraut and German music.

 - The Hermanus Whale Festival (Hermanus, Western Cape) is the only eco-marine festival in South Africa (September 27-29, 2019).
 It started with visitors coming to watch the whales end their travels to mate, but has grown into a full festival with music, entertainment and education.
 Here’s a guide to seeing the whales in Hermanus.

 - The Macufe African Cultural Festival is a 10-day festival showcasing local and international African artists, featuring jazz, gospel, kwaito, hip-hop, R&B, rock and classical music, plus arts and crafts.
-The festival is over 20 years old and attracts over 140,000 visitors from around the world (October 4th through 13th, 2019).
+The festival is over 20 years old and attracts over 140,000 visitors from around the world (October 4-13, 2019).

 - The Rose Festival in Bloemfontein in October is an annual tradition started in 1976 (October 18-20, 2019).

 - In November, you can catch the annual Cherry Festival in Ficksburg.
-It’s the oldest crop festival in South Africa (November 15-17, 2018; 2019 dates TBA).
+It’s the oldest crop festival in South Africa (November 21-23, 2019).

-- Whisky Live is Africa’s largest whisky festival, held in Johannesburg in November each year (October 31st through November 2nd, 2018; 2019 dates TBA).
+- Whisky Live is Africa’s largest whisky festival, held in Johannesburg in November each year (November 6-8, 2019).

 2019 South African festivals calendar